nottrobin/docs/src/en/clouds-lxd-resources.md

 set up a controller can be created, as normal, on any of the cluster nodes (e.g. `juju bootstrap localhost lxd-cluster`).

-!!!
-Warning:
+[note=caution]
 The cluster-creation process will remove any existing containers.
 In a Juju context, this implies that you cannot initialise a cluster *after* having created a controller.
+[/note]

 See the upstream documentation on [Clustering][lxd-upstream-clustering].